 Again, considering the fact that MIDI is just a language, it’s found itself existing in virtually every type of digital instrument ever conceived.
 Folks used to use MIDI to speak for their guitars for goodness sake.
 With that, all of that information needed a way to be sent to the source signal.

 That’s where MIDI interfaces come in.

-MIDI interfaces are just another part of a given signal flow.
+MIDI interfaces are just another part of a given signal flow, and they’ve become an integral part of any producers studio setup.
 They give a producer the ability to send MIDI data from any instrument you wish, as long as they’re MIDI capable, of course.
 Alternatively, there are devices that exist with built-in MIDI interfaces and are streamlined for easy use: MIDI controllers.

 MIDI controllers as a whole are a special kind of MIDI interface that can be one part instrument, and one part binary language producer.
 These are your all-in-one music production superstars, and they’ve done quite a lot to progress music even more.

-MIDI controllers have a plethora of crazy capabilities themselves.
+All of this is just to say that MIDI controllers have a plethora of amazing capabilities.
 You can manipulate and control even more components of a MIDI message with them.
 Understanding this actually leads us nicely to the next topic.

 I’ve only mentioned MIDI messages and MIDI events about a hundred times thus far in this article.
 It seems right to go over what they are in detail because they have a major impact on how you use MIDI in your own unique way.

 A MIDI event is a MIDI message that occurs at a specified time in a MIDI sequencer or DAW.

 MIDI messages are the digital data transmissions, built entirely of the binary language we went over earlier, that tell electronic musical instruments what to do and how to do it at a specific time.
 MIDI messages mainly exist in two variations: System messages and Channel messages.